This is my favorite recipe for no-bake cheesecake. It’s simple and quick to make and holds its shape well.

 This cheesecake is tall with a creamy mousse-like consistency, and it holds its shape well after refrigeration.
 It’s rich but not heavy, and it tastes absolutely amazing.

 If you want the cake to be more stable, you can add gelatin.
-It’s not a must, but once you learn how to do it once, it really becomes simple and quick.
+It’s optional, but once you learn how to use it, it becomes simple and quick.
 First, sprinkle 12g gelatin over 1/3 cup cold water and let it sit for a few minutes to soften.
-Then gently heat it in the microwave for just a few seconds until melted and syrupy.
-Allow it to cool slightly before adding to prevent it from melting the cheese, then continue with the recipe as normal.
+Then gently heat it in the microwave for just a few seconds until melted.
+Allow it to cool slightly before adding it to the cream cheese mixture – just before folding in the whipped cream – to prevent it from melting the cheese.
 That’s all there is to it!
 You can read more about gelatin in my panna cotta post.

 This cake is a great make-ahead dessert because it freezes well.
 I can make it even a week in advance if I have tight schedule, then thaw it in the fridge the night before I want to serve it.
 If you choose to add a topping, add it the same day you serve the cake.